zuixjs/zuixjs.org/source/pages/documentation/controller/index.md

 At this stage it's also possible to change the ready status of the component to `false` (`this.context.isReady = false`).
 This can be useful in case the component will load other dependencies before becoming fully operational and setting back `this.context.isReady = true`.
-During this *"not ready"* interval, the class `.not-ready` will be added to the component's view so that it can be used to customize how to component will look like while not ready.
+During this *"not ready"* interval, the class `.not-ready` will be added to the component's view so that it can be used to customize how to component will look like while it's still loading.

 ### `onCreate()` <small>( `<controller>.create()` )</small>

 The `onCreate` method gets called right after all component's resources have been loaded.
 At this stage it is already possible to access the component's view and the data model.
-This method is also employed to register input event listeners and declare methods to expose publicly.
+This method is also employed to register input event listeners, to declare members to expose publicly and to declare members available in the view's scripting scope.

 ### `onUpdate()` <small>( `<controller>.update(target, key, value, path, old)` )</small>